 As a rule, mobile phones should not be used in lessons.
 They should be turned off so that they do not interrupt the lesson or the individual student's learning.
 Mobile phones should be kept away, out of sight and switched off so that there is no possibility of them becoming a distraction or being stolen.
 If a device is heard or seen by a member of staff, it should be taken to reception and the student may collect it at the end of the day.
-Mobile phones should be handed in to the supervising member of staff if a student is placed in Internal Exclusion.
 Mobile phones are banned in IR and should be handed in to the supervising member of staff at the start of the day.